Few dishes are as cherished to Dominicans as Pasteles en Hoja It is an essential component of the Christmas and New Year's Eve feast.

 About our recipe

-In all the years I've been blogging I've encountered countless ways of making pasteles (before I started writing about Dominican food I just cared about eating them, not how they were made).
+In all the years I've been writing about our cuisine, I've encountered countless ways of making pasteles (before I started writing about Dominican food I just cared about eating them, not how they were made).

 Some people use unripe bananas instead of plantains, some reject using auyama as blasphemous, and anything in between.
 There is no one right way to make pasteles, and that's a great thing, we all like different things.